-Renee Anderson, president.
+Renee Anderson, vice-president.
 Renee has lived in Highlands Ranch for 23 years.
 Renee likes many things about the community including the parks and trails, the activities – indoor and out, the small town community feel with all the comforts and needs nearby, and the well-kept common areas throughout the district.
 She enjoys working towards making good things even better.
 She says serving on the board provides opportunities to do just that.

-Bob Epstein, trustee.
+Bob Epstein, secretary/treasurer.
 Bob has lived in Highlands Ranch for 22 years.
 Bob enjoys the opportunities to socialize in Highlands Ranch, the many events and activities in which he participates, the variety of shops and restaurants, the great recreation facilities and programs, and last but not least the people!
 Bob serves on the foundation because he believes in the mission and accomplishments of the foundation and thinks there is more to be accomplished for the benefit of all community residents.
 Bob is one of the original trustees and a former president of the foundation board.

 Roy Mapp, trustee.
 Roy has lived in Highlands Ranch for 17 years.
 He enjoys Highlands Ranch because it is a beautiful area where people take pride in their community.
 He volunteers his time on the foundation board of trustees so that he can contribute to the place he calls home.